SalishSeaCast/SOG/docs/SOGcommand.rst

 * :kbd:`nice`:

     The :kbd:`nice` level to run the jobs at.
-    If the :kbd:`nice` key is ommitted its value defaults to 19.
+    If the :kbd:`nice` key is omitted its value defaults to 19.
     If it is included in both the top level and in a job description, the value in the job description takes precedence.
     This is a seldom used option since jobs should generally be run at